SimYiSY/DSI-Projects/project_1/code/ReadMe.md

 * District of Columbia: largest decrease of participation rate from 2017 - 2018, 8% drop

-* States already in SAT School Day with low 2018 participation: Oklahoma, Ohia, South Carolina, Tennessee, West Virginia.
+* States already in SAT School Day with low 2018 participation: Oklahoma, Ohio, South Carolina, Tennessee, West Virginia.

   * It is interesting to note that despite having the option to choose between SAT and ACT, the students in Oklahoma, Ohio, South Carolina and Tennessee has a higher ACT participation as compared to SAT participation.
 (West Virginia has an West Virginia Alternative Summer Assessment that students can opt for)

 * Arkansas and Minnesota has the very low SAT participation rate compared to their high ACT participation in both years despite being offered both test and is not necessary to graduate.
 We can consider approaching these states to be part of SAT School Day to see if we can increase the participation rate of SAT.

-**Key Takeaway**

-States that has benefited from SAT School Day and has been showing great participation rates:

-* Illinois (largest increase in the number of participation for SAT test)
-* Colorado (2nd largest increase in number of SAT participation, and largest decrease in ACT test participation)
-* Michigan, Delaware and Connecticut have the 100%  SAT participation for both years
+* States with high student debts tend to have higher sat participation rate, as SAT school day offer free SAT test.

+## Recommendations:

+Ideally I would look for states that has a higher student debt and has low SAT participation(provided that ACT is not mandatory in the said state)

+My recommended state will be Minnesota, the reason being:
+* Not compulsory to take the ACT
+* High student debt, would be more willing to take part in SAT school day
+* Has low SAT participation, therefore higher chance of participation growth